 UPDATED REHEARSAL DINNER ETIQUETTE:

 First up, do you even have to have a rehearsal dinner?
 The real answer is one only you (or possibly your mama) know for sure.
-In some parts of the US, a rehearsal dinner is considered beyond mandatory.
-In other parts of the country, people can take it or leave it.

 Traditionally, the rehearsal dinner was only for immediate family, the wedding party, and their dates.
 You know, the people that would otherwise be at a wedding rehearsal.
 But these days, rehearsal dinners often include everyone in from out of town, or just… everyone.
 In short, that means you have a lot of control over how big or how small you want to make this thing.